What is sudden infant death syndrome?

 Information on what sudden infant death (SIDS) is and how it can be prevented by following our advice.

 Sudden infant death syndrome (SIDS) is the sudden and unexpected death of a baby where no cause is found.
-Babies born to mothers below the age of 20 are three times more likely to die of SIDS.
+Babies born to mothers below the age of 20 are four times more likely to die of SIDS.

 Some sudden and unexpected deaths can be explained by the post-mortem examination, revealing, for example, an unforeseen infection or underlying health condition.
 Deaths that remain unexplained after the post-mortem are usually registered as ‘sudden infant death syndrome’ (SIDS) or sudden unexpected deth in childhood (SUDC) in a child over 12 months.
 Sometimes other terms such as SUDI (sudden unexpected death in infancy) or ‘unascertained’ may be used.